Chronology

 May 10–August 29, 1971

-Three Landscapes, which features an additional film loop along with the two shown in Osaka, is shown in 16 mm format in Art and Technology at LACMA.
+Three Landscapes is shown in Art and Technology at LACMA.
 Once again, the artist does not see the final installation.

 May 12, 1971